Dr. Kirsten Day

 Kirsten’s PhD thesis, Fengshui as a Narrative of localisation: Case studies of contemporary architecture in Hong Kong and Shanghai examined how fengshui and other traditional beliefs are used in contemporary architecture both as an expression of cultural identity and the branding of place.
 Her experiences living in Asia, as a student and later as a professional architect, provided an opportunity over many years to investigate her research topics.

-Kirsten is a registered architect in the state of Victoria/Australia, and is principal architect with Norman Day + Associates.
+Kirsten is a registered architect in the state of Victoria/Australia, and is a principal architect with Norman Day + Associates.
 She has worked on numerous projects in Australia and in the Asia-Pacific Region.

 Information on the practice:

 Her teaching and management responsibilities include construction, professional practice, and research skills.
 She also tutors the 4th year honours design Capstone for Interior Architecture (12-month research-led design thesis).

 In partnership with Architecture Media Politics Society (London) during 2016, Kirsten organised and curated the conference ‘Future Housing: Global Cities and Regional Problems’.
 The conference was held at Swinburne’s Hawthorn Campus and hosted by the Department of Interior Architecture and Industrial Design and the Centre for Design Innovation.

 Forming part of a global programme, Housing-Critical Futures, ‘Global Cities and Regional Problems’ focuses on housing in the growing global cities of the Asia Pacific Region.
 This conference brought together academics and professionals from 14 different countries to discuss their practice and research on how future housing can be imagined, designed and planned to address complex global issues.